MorganCThomas/MolScore/README.md

     pip install molscore --upgrade

+**Installation time**: Installation of molscore in the environment should complete in less than 5 minutes (tested using mamba).

 ## Functionality
 Scoring functionality present in **molscore**, some scoring functions require external softwares and necessary licenses.